-LP TEMPORARILY OUT OF STOCK
+PLEASE NOTE: LP IS TEMPORARILY OUT OF STOCK AND BEING REPRESSED.

 The two people in Warm Drag do specific things.
 Vashti Windish sings, the way Siouxsie sang power, the way Nico sang allure, the way Patti sang sex.
 Paul Quattrone makes the noise with two Akai MPC 1000 samplers.
 Beats that pummel or seduce, usually simultaneously, synths that soar like Morricone or pump like DAF, and gloriously twangy guitars that clang and echo like Duane Eddy spiraling down a k-hole.